-In today’s cost of living and energy crisis, shipping heavier and bulkier weighted components across continents can incur large costs and are not carbon neutral.
+In today’s cost of living and energy crisis, shipping heavier and bulkier weighted components across continents can incur large costs and is not carbon neutral.

-Adding a 500-ton machine to the company’s Dorking fleet, means customers can now rationalise their supply chain and have all their precision components - from 0.1mm-sized micro components right up to polymer parts with shot weights of up to 3kg – moulded, finished, assembled and dispatched from Broanmain.
+Adding a 500-ton machine to the company’s Dorking fleet means customers can now rationalise their supply chain and have all their precision components – from 0.1mm-sized micro components right up to polymer parts with shot weights of up to 3kg – moulded, finished, assembled and despatched from Broanmain.

 “We also project manage tooling commissions.
 This expertise helps to de-risk projects, supports real-time production, provides customers with supply-chain assurance and enhances quality control.”

 Whatever your design challenge or sustainable plastic moulding question, the Broanmain production experts have a solution.
-Test their knowledge at Southern Manufacturing & Electronics, Stand C195, Farnborough, 7-9 February 2023.
+Test their knowledge at Southern Manufacturing & Electronics, Stand C195, Farnborough on 7-9 February 2023.

 Contact Details and Archive...